Launceston and World War Two

 The Treaty of Versailles a failure as it was, on its own didn’t contribute to the 2nd World War for we also have to look back at the general feeling of many Germans in 1918, particularly the returning soldiers.
-The surrender had taken place with the German army still on French and Belgium soil and for many, they felt undefeated.
+The surrender had taken place with the bulk of the German army still on French and Belgium soil and for many, they felt undefeated.
 There was a perception for many that the country had been stabbed in the back, that it was the home front that had lost the war.
 General Eric Ludendorff was a strong proponent of the ‘stab in the back’ theory, citing that Social Democrats and leftists were to blame for Germany’s humiliation.
 He also blamed the business element (especially the Jews), as he saw them turn their backs on the war effort by letting profit, rather than patriotism, dictate production and financing.
 This sense of injustice was nutriment that fed the Nazi’s rise.
-This is a rather simplistic explanation to the cause of the war, but once you put the depression of the early 1930’s into the mix there is little doubt how strong an attribute this all played in the lead up to 1939.
+This is a rather simplistic explanation to the cause of the war, but once you put the depression of the early 1930s into the mix there is little doubt how strong an attribute this all played in the lead up to 1939.

-Whatever the individual views on the causes of the war, for the country and more importantly for Launceston and its district the whole way of life was about to change.
+Whatever the individual views on the causes of the war, for the country and more importantly for Launceston and its district the whole way of life were about to change.
 In World War Two Launceston became a large military centre, with Army units stationed throughout the district; two camps were set up in the town, one at Scarne and the other at Pennygillam.
 Hotels and houses were commandeered to house secret units, in Dunheved Road were the headquarters of the Royal Navy, Army intelligence, Royal Air Force and planning units, all making plans, firstly, for the defence against German forces invading the coast, then for the coming D-Day invasion of Europe by British and Allied forces when the Americans arrived in the area.

 For this invasion, thousands of tons of ammunition, food, clothing, fuel, tanks and means of transport were brought into the area, dumps being set up in fields and woods, etc, all around the area and near the railways.
 Many of these dumps in sheds, or disguised as haystacks, barns or rises in the land.
 With this preparation, the many Americans arrived to enhance the planning operations, and to provide the necessary manpower for the handling of the stores, both in the storing and the maintenance and for the swift loading for onward movement to the many ports on the peninsula.